bolt/bolt/.github/ISSUE_TEMPLATE.md

-​​[Prefix your issue title with either [BUG] or [RFC].
+[Prefix your issue title with either [BUG] or [RFC].
 If you have a question, consider if it should be on our forum at http://discuss.bolt.cm instead.]

 A brief description of the issue goes here.
 If you haven't yet done so, please read the 'contributing guidelines' thoroughly.